alexnt4/etl-pipeline/README.md

 #### Databricks Connection Setup

-**⚠️ Important**: You must manually configure the Databricks connection in Airflow UI:
+**Important**: You must manually configure the Databricks connection in Airflow UI:

 1. Go to **Admin** → **Connections**
 2. Click **+ Add a new record**